marko-londo/Sfere/README.md

 ### Features of the App

+#### Text Processor

+The **Text Processor** is an interactive tool designed for efficient document handling.
+Powered by Streamlit, it provides a user-friendly interface for processing and extracting text from PDF documents.
+The tool offers various functionalities such as paragraph formatting, text manipulation, and content analysis.

+## Usage

+- **Uploading a PDF File**:

+1. Begin by uploading a PDF file using the provided file uploader.
+2. After uploading, the tool displays various options for formatting the PDF file.

+- **PDF Processing Options**:

+The Text Processor provides users with multiple formatting options to customize the extraction process.
+Users can choose from the following paragraph formatting options:

+- **Format 1:** Joins text blocks, adding paragraphs after periods for well-defined sentence structures.
+- **Format 2:** Groups text blocks into paragraphs based on punctuation and capital letters.
+- **Format 3:** Enforces paragraph breaks strictly at punctuation marks and at the start of new pages.
+- **Format 4:** Uses punctuation for paragraph breaks, omits automatic page breaks, and ignores headers and footers.

+Users can further refine the extracted text using a set of checkboxes:

+- **Select number of initial pages to skip:** Removes the first n pages from the PDF.
+- **Select number of initial lines to skip:** Removes the first n lines from the PDF.
+- **Remove Links:** Eliminates hyperlinks from the text.
+- **Remove Chapter Headers:** Removes chapter headers from the text.
+- **Expand Contractions:** Expands contractions present in the text.
+- **Remove Page Headers:** Eliminates page headers and lines containing only numbers.
+- **Remove All Linebreaks:** Replaces all linebreaks with spaces.
+- **Remove Section Headers:** Removes Roman numerals at the start of lines and lines starting with 'PART'.
+- **Remove Numbers at Start of Sentences:** Eliminates numbers from the beginning of sentences.
+- **Remove ALL-CAPS Words:** Converts strings of words in all caps to just the first word capitalized.
+- **Remove Words:** Allows users to remove specific words or phrases from the text.
+- **Replace Words:** Allows users to replace specific words or sentences with new text.

+Users can select multiple processing options to tailor the output according to their needs.

+- **Downloading Processed Text**:

+Upon completion, the tool provides the option to download the processed text as a `.txt` file.

+- **PyMuPDF**:
+  - The Text Processor is implemented in Python using Streamlit for the user interface.
+It incorporates PDF processing functions from the PyMuPDF (fitz) library and includes various text manipulation functions.
+The tool allows users to dynamically configure processing options, providing a versatile and user-friendly experience.
+  - For more details on PyMuPDF, visit their documentation: [PyMuPDF Documentation](https://pymupdf.readthedocs.io/en/latest/)

+Feel free to explore the capabilities of the Text Processor and enhance your document handling workflow!

 #### Interactive Network Graph:

 - **Visual Exploration**: - Navigate an advanced interactive network graph displaying named entities like 'Person', 'Location', 'Facility', and 'Nationality or Religious or Political group', illustrating their connections.